Press release 5 June 2020

-Swedish central government payments resulted in a surplus of SEK 64.2 billion in May.
-The Debt Office's forecast was a surplus of SEK 40.2 billion.
-The difference is mainly due to the Riksbank repaying the foreign currency loans they previously borrowed from the Debt Office.
+Swedish central government payments resulted in a surplus of SEK 10.2 billion in May.
+The Debt Office's forecast was a deficit of SEK 17.4 billion.
+The deviation is mainly due to higher tax income than expected.

-Interest payments on the central government debt were SEK 0.3 billion higher than forecasted.
+Interest payments on central government debt were SEK 0.9 billion lower than forecasted.

-For the twelve-month period up to the end of May 2019, central government payments resulted in a surplus of SEK 93.8 billion.
+For the twelve-month period up to the end of May 2020, central government payments resulted in a deficit of SEK 26.4 billion.

 Press Secretary, +46 (0)8 613 47 01